test712/Repo-Name/README.md

 The license for <insert repo name> is available in the [License.txt](License.txt) file in this GitHub repository.

+or

+This project is licensed under the <insert license name> License - see the [License.txt](License.txt) file for details

 Include any other License information here, including third-party content using separate license agreements